blenderskool/blenderskool-documentation/src/kaleidoscope/spectrum-interface.md

 	b8aNKjXhBBU
 </youtube>

-In this video I will be showing you the Spectrum Node in the Kaleidocope add-on for Blender.Spectrum Node in the highlighting node of the Kaleidoscope add-on.
+In this video I will be showing you the Spectrum Node in the Kaleidocope add-on for Blender.
+Spectrum Node in the highlighting node of the Kaleidoscope add-on.
 It allows you to generate and browse through aesthetically pleasing and colorful color palettes directly inside Blender.
 These colors can then be used in your materials, Lighting, or even Worlds!

 ## Spectrum Node options